-(A) sustain the benefits to the education, enrollment, and attendance of children in schools in the targeted communities when the provision of commodities and assistance to a recipient country under a program under this section terminates; and lations of the recipient country. (k) REQUIREMENT TO SAFEGUARD LOCAL PRODUCTION AND 102(a) of the Food USUAL MARKETING.-The requirement of section 403(a) of the Food for Peace Act (7 U.S.C.
+- (A) sustain the benefits to the education, enrollment, and attendance of children in schools in the targeted communities when the provision of commodities and assistance to a recipient country under a program under this section terminates; and - (B) estimate the period of time required until the recipient country or eligible organization is able to provide sufficient assistance without additional assistance under this section; or - (2) to provide other long-term benefits to targeted popu- - lations of the recipient country. (k) REQUIREMENT TO SAFEGUARD LOCAL PRODUCTION AND USUAL MARKETING.-The requirement of section 403(a) of the Food for Peace Act (7 U.S.C.
 1733(a)) applies with respect to the availability of commodities under this section.